A Kernel Theory of Modern Data Augmentation: Introduction

 \section{Introduction}

 The process of augmenting a training dataset with synthetic examples has become a critical step in modern machine learning pipelines.
-Data augmentation aims to artificially create new training data by applying transformations such as rotations or crops to input data while preserving the class labels.
-This practice has many potential benefits: Data augmentation can encode prior knowledge about data or task-specific invariances; act as regularizer to make the resulting model more robust; and provide resources to data-hungry deep learning models.
-As a testament to its growing importance, the technique has been used to achieve nearly all state-of-the-art results in image recognition~\cite{cirecsan2010deep, dosovitskiy2016discriminative, graham2014fractional, sajjadi2016regularization}, and is becoming a staple in other areas as well~\cite{uhlich2017improving, lu2006enhancing}.
+The aim of data augmentation is to artificially create new training data by applying transformations, such as rotations or crops for images, to input data while preserving the class labels.
+This practice has many potential benefits: Data augmentation can encode prior knowledge about data or task-specific invariances, act as regularizer to make the resulting model more robust, and provide resources to data-hungry deep learning models.
+As a testament to its growing importance, the technique has been used to achieve nearly all state-of-the-art results in image recognition~\citep{cirecsan2010deep, dosovitskiy2016discriminative, graham2014fractional, sajjadi2016regularization}, and is becoming a staple in many other areas as well~\citep{uhlich2017improving, lu2006enhancing}.
+Learning augmentation policies alone can also boost the state-of-the-art performance in image classification tasks~\citep{ratner2017learning,cubuk2018autoaugment}.

-Despite its ubiquity and importance to the machine learning process, data augmentation is typically performed in an ad-hoc manner with little understanding of the underlying theoretical implications.
-Moreover, manually configuring a new data augmentation pipeline is arduous, as it requires selecting not only which transformations to apply, but also the order in which they are applied, and the hyperparamaters of each transformation.
-In the field of deep learning, a common understanding of data augmentation is that it acts as a regularizer by increasing the number of data points and constraining the model \cite{Goodfellow-et-al-2016, zhang2016understanding}.
-However, even for simpler models, it is not well-understood how training on augmented data affects the parameters and decision surface of the model, and how different data transformations compose with one another.
+Despite its ubiquity and importance to the learning process, data augmentation is typically performed in an ad-hoc manner with little understanding of the underlying theoretical principles.
+In the field of deep learning, for example, data augmentation is commonly understood to act as a regularizer by increasing the number of data points and constraining the model \citep{Goodfellow-et-al-2016, zhang2016understanding}.
+However, even for simpler models, it is not well-understood how training on augmented data affects the learning process, the parameters, and the decision surface of the resulting model.
+This is exacerbated by the fact that data augmentation is performed in diverse ways in modern machine learning pipelines, for different tasks and domains, thus precluding a general model of transformation.
+Our results show that regularization is only part of the story.

+In this paper, we aim to develop a theoretical understanding of data augmentation.
+First, in Section~\ref{sec:knn}, we analyze data augmentation as a Markov process, in which augmentation is performed via a random sequence of transformations.
+This formulation closely matches how augmentation is often applied in practice.
+Surprisingly, we show that performing $k$-nearest neighbors with this model asymptotically results in a kernel classifier, where the kernel is a function of the base augmentations.
+These results demonstrate that kernels appear naturally with respect to data augmentation, regardless of the base model, and illustrate the effect of augmentation on the learned representation of the original data.